-D. Assets, Liabilities, and Net Assets or Equity
+E. Assets, Liabilities, and Net Assets or Equity

-1. Deposits and Investments
+1. Cash and Cash Equivalents

-The government pools cash resources of its various funds in order to facilitate the management of cash.
+The government pools cash resources of its various funds for the purpose of investing all temporary cash surpluses.
+At December 31, 2007, the treasurer was holding \$14,769,773 in short-term residual investments of surplus cash.
+This amount is classified on the balance sheet as cash and cash equivalents in various funds.
 Income on pooled investments is allocated pursuant to county resolution no. 85-95.
 Cash applicable to a particular fund is readily identifiable.
 The balance in the pooled cash account is available to meet current operating requirements.
 Cash in excess of current requirements is invested in various interest-bearing securities and summarized by fund type in the combined balance sheet.

 The amounts reported as cash and equivalents also include compensating balances maintained with certain banks in lieu of payments for services rendered.
-The average compensating balances maintained during 2006 were approximately \$817,029.
+The average compensating balances maintained during 2007 were approximately \$702,764.